atbcb/ICTTestingBaseline/docs/09ColorContrast.md

 * If no content fails, then the content passes the Baseline Requirement

 ## Advisory: Tips for streamlined test processes
-* Instructions for testing of text contrast changes, due to mouse hover and status, can be incorporated into streamlined tests
+* Testing of text contrast changes includes changes due to mouse hover and selection status.
-* The Color Contrast Analyzer is not specific to web content only.
-The tool can be used for software inspection in any window.
+* The color contrast requirment is not specific to web content only, but includes software inspection in any window.